ArseniAliakseichyk/CSharp-AlgorithmicSolutions/Readme.md

 8. **QuickSortProgram.cs** — Applies QuickSort with input validation and OOP design.
 9. **SearchApp.cs** — Performs binary and interpolation search on a dataset.
 10. **SortComparison.cs** — Benchmarks four sorting algorithms with comparison/swap metrics.
+11. **TapeSplitter.cs** — Finds the optimal split to minimize sum difference in array halves.